cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/k8s-filtering.md

 When a node is relabeled at runtime, each agent re-evaluates its policies and loads or unloads them accordingly.

+A policy that a node does not load because its `nodeSelector` does not match is not silently dropped: it is reported with the `skipped` state (rather than being absent) in `tetra tracingpolicy list`, so a gated-out policy is distinguishable from a missing one.

 {{< note >}}
 `nodeSelector` is evaluated by the Tetragon agent against the Kubernetes node it runs on, so it only applies to policies managed through the Kubernetes API